ukama/ukama/systems/ukama-agent/profile/README.md

 ```
 make test
 ```
-This command will run unit tests under all asr.proto directories.
+This command will run unit tests under all profile.proto directories.

 **Build**